-The 2019 Jeep Cherokee offers two drivetrains – front-wheel-drive (FWD) and all-wheel-drive (AWD).
+The 2020 Jeep Cherokee offers prospective buyers two drivetrains to choose from- front-wheel-drive (FWD) and all-wheel-drive (AWD).
 The FWD drivetrain is available on the following trims: Latitude, Latitude Plus, Altitude, Limited and Overland.
 The all-wheel-drive (AWD) drivetrain has a few more options that seriously expand on the vehicle’s power, available on the Latitude, Latitude Plus, Altitude, Trailhawk, Limited, Trailhawk Elite and Overland trims.
 The trims powered by the 180-horsepower 2.4-liter Tigershark MultiAir2 engine are the Latitude, Latitude Plus, Altitude, and Limited trims.
 The Cherokee Overland, Trailhawk, and Trailhawk Elites trims on the other hand, are powered by a 3.2-liter V6 24-valve engine with VVT that’s capable of generating 239 lb-ft of torque and a whopping 271 horsepower.
-The brand new engine from FCA, a turbocharged 2.0-liter engine, is available on all trims, but the Limited.
+A turbocharged 2.0-liter engine is available on all trims but the Limited.
 This engine is capable of generating 270 horsepower and 295 lb-ft of torque and is set to become the next standard engine, aiming to replace the existing Tigershark engine.
 All engines are matched to a nine-speed transmission.

 4×4 Systems & Towing